Oudemansiella

 Oudemansiella is a genus of fungi in the family Physalacriaceae.
 The genus contains about 15 species that are widely distributed in tropical and temperate regions.

+"Oudemansiella" has historically been listed as food for several animals, such as the pleasing fungus beetle Tritoma mimetica.
+However, old records often actually refer to species now placed into other genera of Physalacriaceae, and may not always be determinable today.

 Taxonomy

 Yang and colleagues revised the genus in a 2009 publication, describing several new species and several varieties.
 They classified species in the genus into four sections based on the structure of the cap cuticle: Oudemansiella, Mucidula, Dactylosporina, and Radicatae.

 The genus name of Oudemansiella is in honour of Corneille Antoine Jean Abram Oudemans (1825–1906), who was a Dutch botanist and physician who specialized in fungal systematics.

 The genus was circumscribed by Carlo Luigi Spegazzini in 1881.